MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 # Tutorial: Explore entanglement with Q\#

-In this Quickstart, we show you how to write a Q# program that manipulates and measures qubits and demonstrates the effects of superposition and entanglement.
+In this tutorial, we show you how to write a Q# program that manipulates and measures qubits and demonstrates the effects of superposition and entanglement.
 This guides you on installing the QDK, building the program and executing that program on a quantum simulator.